openshift/runbooks/alerts/openshift-virtualization-operator/VirtControllerRESTErrorsBurst.md

 ## Meaning

-More than 80% of REST calls in `virt-controller` pods failed in the last 5 minutes.
+For the last 10 minutes or longer, over 80% of the REST calls made to `virt-controller` pods have failed.

 The `virt-controller` has likely fully lost the connection to the API server.

 This error is frequently caused by one of the following problems:

 - The API server is overloaded, which causes timeouts.
 To verify if this is the case, check the metrics of the API server, and view its response times and overall calls.

 - The `virt-controller` pod cannot reach the API server.
 This is commonly caused by DNS issues on the node and networking connectivity issues.

 ## Impact